granulegazer/demo-partition-exchange/README.md

 **Q: Why use a staging table instead of direct exchange?**
 **A:** Direct exchange would swap data between source and archive.
 The staging table acts as an intermediary to move data from source → archive while maintaining the source table structure.

+**Q: What happens to empty partitions?**
+**A:**
+- **Partitions already empty (before exchange)**: Skipped entirely - no exchange, no drop, just logged
+- **Partitions with data**: Exchanged to archive, then the now-empty source partition is dropped at step 10 This prevents unnecessary operations on partitions that were never populated.

 **Q: How do I check if compression is working?**
 **A:** Query the execution log: `SELECT partition_date, is_compressed, compression_type, partition_size_mb FROM snparch_ctl_execution_log WHERE is_compressed = 'Y';`